saracmrv/saracmrv.github.io/index.md

     <article>
       <a href="{{ 'research.html' | absolute_url}}" class="image"><img src="assets/images/research.png" alt="" /></a>
       <h3>Research</h3>
-      <p> A brief description of each of my research projects along with links to the associated articles.</p>
+      <p> A brief description of each of my research projects along with links to the associated journal articles.</p>
       <ul class="actions">
 	<li><a href="{{ 'research.html' | absolute_url}}" class="button">More</a></li>
       </ul>